Make weather-tight garage door seals, replace rotted trim with maintenance-free vinyl and clean up a rusty track. Do it yourself and save a bundle.

 Photo 2: Clean and Paint

 Clean the bottom of the track with mineral spirits, wire-brush the rust, and then paint the area.

-Clean up the tracks and prevent rusting by simply cutting off the bottom 1/2 in.
+Clean up the tracks and prevent rusting by simply cutting off the bottom 1/2-in.
 First make sure all the angle bracket bolts are tight, then cut the track bottoms off (Photo 1).
-Use a rag dipped in thinner to remove any lubricant on the first 6 in. of track, then scrape and brush off as much rust as you can.
-Finally, paint the bottom with a metal spray paint that's formulated to bond to rusted areas (Photo 2).
+Use a rag dipped in thinner to remove any lubricant on the first six inches of track, then scrape and brush off as much rust as you can.
+Finally, paint the bottom with a metal spray paint that’s formulated to bond to rusted areas (Photo 2).
 Rust-Oleum Rust Reformer is one choice.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.